krenalis/krenalis/doc/src/data-validation.md

 # Data Validation

-Data validation in Chichi occurs in various scenarios, ensuring accuracy and consistency throughout the data lifecycle.
-Whether collecting user data, transforming it, storing it in a data warehouse, or sending it to a destination location, Chichi validates the data against the relevant schema to maintain data integrity and quality.
+Data validation in Meergo occurs in various scenarios, ensuring accuracy and consistency throughout the data lifecycle.
+Whether collecting user data, transforming it, storing it in a data warehouse, or sending it to a destination location, Meergo validates the data against the relevant schema to maintain data integrity and quality.

-Chichi validates data in the following scenarios:
+Meergo validates data in the following scenarios:

 | Data Validation Scenarios                                                                                                   |
 |-----------------------------------------------------------------------------------------------------------------------------|